exercism/docs/building/tooling/analyzers/interface.md

 > - :speech*balloon: if it's a \_stylistic* preference, **and** there is _one
 >   clear standard_, comment on it.
 These rules enforce idiomatic code.
 > - :question: If it's a _stylistic_ preference, **and** there is no clear
->   standard, but most to all non-hobyist have adopted the same style, this
+>   standard, but most to all non-hobbyist have adopted the same style, this
 >   might be idiomatic.
 Comment at your discretion.

 #### Examples